 My hubby and I rarely go to the movies.
 It’s another way that we can save money.
 For two tickets (even with military discounts) it’s about $20!
 But who doesn’t go to the movies without a slushie and popcorn!
 That’s about $50 to go and sit in a dark room with tons of other people and not talk to each other.
 That’s not worth it to us normally!
 We use Netflix, which costs $8.99 a month and the library which is free!
 It takes sacrifices and going without.
 But what are we missing?
 Absolutely nothing.
 Secular media has nothing of value to offer us 99% of the time.

 Another way we save money is we don’t eat out hardly at all.
 We make our meals at home!
-This decision is mostly based on the fact that I have Celiac Disease and eating out is a landmine waiting to explode in my gut.
-It’s rarely worth it.
+This decision is mostly based on the fact that we avoid processed foods and grains like wheat and sugar.
 A website that I adore is: www.5dollardinners.com

 If you know anything about Dave Ramsey (he has a very helpful website, I urge you to check it out) you know all about the need for a month to month budget.
 I can’t say that I’m the expert on budgeting, but I’ve had my fair share of trial and error to find what works for my family.
 I have a section in my budget that’s the same every month like food, fuel, health insurance, utilities, debt payments etc; All of the reoccurring monthly bills.
 Below that I have a section that varies each month.
 I use this section when we have a surplus of income, that way I know how much to put into savings for the next month where our income doesn’t meet our reoccurring bills.
 I also use this section for our aggressive debt pay off.
 Whatever we have left over in our budget from our reoccurring bills I usually split between an extra payment on debt and our savings account.
 My sister has been a wonderful sounding board for tweaking our budget to get the most out of our money.
 She worked for Primerica and has a degree in accounting.
 Needless to say she’s super smart!